neildhunter/HomeAssistant-Public/SolaX Charge Time/README.md

     - Get this up and running!
     - If you want to test at this stage go to the *Developer Tools* in HA and the *STATES* tab and type "charger" in the *"Filter entities"* box at the top of the *Entity* column;
         - You should get several entities back including *select.solax_charger_start_time_1* and *select.solax_charger_end_time_1* which should (might!) have the values you saw in the SolaX app earlier;
         - You can click on these and change the state value and see it reflected in the app - but note that the value must be one of the **list of options** through the HA integration.
 They can't be set to (or display) arbitrary times.
+(See [screenshot](./screenshots/solax_charger_start_time_1%20entity%20with%20options.png))
     - If this doesn't show the updates in the app then you might need to unlock the inverter first or it might be in *"Idle"* mode in which case you might need to wait for some PV!